Skip to Content

 However, the type of plastic you use to make the mini greenhouse will affect its ability to grow plants.
 And it would be best if you were wary of windy weather.

 Small plastic greenhouses are very effective for seed starting and protecting young growers.
-You can use them indoors and outdoors, provided the structure is sturdy; there’s no reason why they couldn’t last for a few years.
+You can use them indoors and outdoors, provided the structure is sturdy; there’s no reason they couldn’t last for a few years.

 Humidity and heat retention are also two great qualities of mini-plastic greenhouses.
 The small, compact size and the multiple layers of material mean that the sun’s heat is absorbed well and stays within the greenhouse for a decent amount of time.